If you want to appeal

 Making a formal complaint

-If you feel your request has not been handled fairly, you can raise it formally ('raise a grievance') with your employer.
+If you feel your request has not been handled fairly, you can raise a grievance.
+This is where you make a formal complaint to your employer.

 Making a claim to an employment tribunal